mina-tang/RecipeForSuccess/index.md

 <iframe src="assets/plots/matching_country_rating.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

 Ohhh, that's interesting!
 Movies in Spain have on average more than 0.6 rating points more than movies from other countries.
-Gertrude, I hope your listening carefully, maybe you should go to Spain 🇪🇸 to find out how to produce the most loved movies.
+Gertrude, I hope your listening carefully, maybe you should go to Spain 🇪🇸 to star in the most loved movies.

 ## Stars of the Show: It's Time to Explore the Leading Cast! 💫
 Now that we perused the movies, let's dive into their cast!
 Hang on tight, it's going to be a long (but worthwhile) ride as we explore their physical and demographic characteristics.